Khuzaimx/Distributed-Semantic-Search-Architecture/README.md

-indexer has to index all the data in numbers list form after that tf-idf will be applied on all the articles to find the best articles for each querry
+indexer has to index all the data in numbers list form after that tf-idf will be applied on all the articles to find the best articles for each querry query_processor is taking user query storing it in a trie, removing useless words from it and passing it to invert indexer